intelsdi-x/snap-labs/README.md

 ### Where should I start?

 We aim to have introductions to each major feature and label them as `introduction-<feature>`.
 More advanced topics are titled `advanced-<feature>`.
 You get the idea.
-Tutorials that do not smoothly fall into one of these categories will be called `topic-<topic>`.
+Labs that do not smoothly fall into one of these categories will be called `topic-<topic>`.
 Examples would be:

 * `introduction-distributed-workflow` or `introduction-snmp-plugin`
 * `advanced-graphite-plugin` or `advanced-distributed-workflow`